Data-driven logistics: tips & tricks for warehousing

 Just like transportation, warehousing covers a pretty big part of the total expenses for many types of companies.
 Those costs might not seem as obvious as the costs of transportation but that doesn’t mean that you shouldn’t keep track of them.
-For total warehousing costs it’s also very important to have a good oversight.
-Belgian retailer Wara is a good example of why inventory management is important to track:
+For example, one of our customers used a warehousing dashboard to find out that 23% of a 2-year-old stock had never been exposed in-store.
+Now, they are able to spot these issues before they happen, which saves them a lot of money.
+It helps them decide which part of the stock they need to take action most urgently.

-These kind of insights help you to prevent wasting a lot of money in your organization on an inefficient warehouse, without noticing it.
+These kind of insights help you prevent wasting a lot of money in your organization on an inefficient warehouse, without noticing it.

-How to start reporting on KPIs for warehousing and logistics?
+How to start reporting on warehousing metrics

 How much are the total warehousing costs?
 What is the inventory accuracy?
 How much is the inventory turnover?
 How much is the inventory to sales ratio?
 What about the stock rotation and lead time?